brian-team/brian2tools/docs_sphinx/developer/markdown_developer.rst

 With the understanding of standard dictionary representation and default markdown expand class, writing custom expand class becomes very straightforward.
-As a working example, the custom expand class to write equations in a table format would look like,
+As a working example, the custom expand class to write equations in a table like format,

 .. code:: python

-    from brian2tools.mdexport.expander import MdExpander
+    from brian2tools import MdExpander
     from markdown_strings import table  # import table from markdown_strings

     # custom expander class to do custom modifications for model equations